Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 For reasons of readability and understandability the following constraints focus on the payload of the Variable-Size Array Data Type only.
 For the Size Indicator additional individual constraints do apply.

 [constr_1318] Profile VSA_LINEAR for ImplementationDataType (cid:100) If the value of attribute ImplementationDataType.dynamicArraySizeProfile is set to VSA_LINEAR, the ImplementationDataType shall aggregate a VSA Payload ImplementationDataTypeElement that fulfills all of the following conditions:
 • The attribute ImplementationDataTypeElement.arraySizeSemantics shall not be defined.
 • The attribute ImplementationDataTypeElement.category shall be set to ARRAY.
 • The attribute ImplementationDataTypeElement.arraySize shall not be defined.
 • The attribute ImplementationDataTypeElement.arraySizeHandling shall not be defined.
 The VSA Payload ImplementationDataTypeElement shall immediately aggregate another ImplementationDataTypeElement that shall fulfill all of the following conditions:
 • The attribute ImplementationDataTypeElement.arraySizeSemantics shall be set to the value variableSize.
 • The attribute ImplementationDataTypeElement.arraySize shall be defined.
 • The attribute ImplementationDataTypeElement.arraySizeHandling shall be set to the value allIndicesSameArraySize.
 (cid:99)()

 Please note that the ImplementationDataTypeElement aggregated by the VSA Payload ImplementationDataTypeElement can basically have any possible value of the attribute category.

 [constr_1319] Profile VSA_SQUARE for ImplementationDataType (cid:100) If the value of attribute ImplementationDataType.dynamicArraySizeProfile is set to VSA_SQUARE, the ImplementationDataType shall aggregate a VSA Payload ImplementationDataTypeElement that fulfills all of the the following conditions:
 • The attribute ImplementationDataTypeElement.arraySizeSemantics shall not be defined.
 • The attribute ImplementationDataTypeElement.category shall be set to the value ARRAY.
+• The attribute ImplementationDataTypeElement.arraySize shall not be defined.
+• The attribute ImplementationDataTypeElement.arraySizeHandling shall not be defined.
+The VSA Payload ImplementationDataTypeElement shall immediately aggregate another ImplementationDataTypeElement (representing the first dimension) that shall fulfill all of the following conditions:
+• The attribute ImplementationDataTypeElement.arraySizeSemantics shall be set to the value variableSize.
+• The attribute ImplementationDataTypeElement.category shall be set to the value ARRAY.
+• The attribute ImplementationDataTypeElement.arraySize shall not be defined.
+• The attribute ImplementationDataTypeElement.arraySizeHandling shall be set to the value inheritedFromArrayElementTypeSize.
+All intermediate ImplementationDataTypeElements in the aggregation chain that do not terminate the chain shall fulfill all of the following conditions:
+• The attribute ImplementationDataTypeElement.arraySizeSemantics shall be set to the value variableSize.
+• The attribute ImplementationDataTypeElement.category shall be set to the value ARRAY.
+• The attribute ImplementationDataTypeElement.arraySize shall not be defined.
+• The attribute ImplementationDataTypeElement.arraySizeHandling shall be set to the value inheritedFromArrayElementTypeSize.
+The terminating ImplementationDataTypeElement in the aggregation chain shall fulfill all of the following conditions:
+• The attribute ImplementationDataTypeElement.arraySizeSemantics shall be set to the value variableSize.
+• The attribute ImplementationDataTypeElement.arraySize shall be defined.
+• The attribute ImplementationDataTypeElement.arraySizeHandling shall be set to the value allIndicesSameArraySize.
+(cid:99)()

+[constr_1320] Profile VSA_RECTANGULAR for ImplementationDataType (cid:100) If the value of attribute ImplementationDataType.dynamicArraySizeProfile is set to VSA_RECTANGULAR, the ImplementationDataType shall aggregate a VSA Payload ImplementationDataTypeElement that fulfills all of the following conditions:
+• The attribute ImplementationDataTypeElement.arraySizeSemantics shall not be defined.
+• The attribute ImplementationDataTypeElement.category shall be set to the value ARRAY.
+• The attribute ImplementationDataTypeElement.arraySize shall not be defined.
+• The attribute ImplementationDataTypeElement.arraySizeHandling shall not be defined.
+The VSA Payload ImplementationDataTypeElement shall immediately aggregate another ImplementationDataTypeElement (representing the first dimension) that shall fulfill all of the following conditions:
+• The attribute ImplementationDataTypeElement.category shall be set to the value ARRAY.
+• The attribute ImplementationDataTypeElement.arraySizeSemantics shall be set to the value variableSize.
+• The attribute ImplementationDataTypeElement.arraySize shall be defined.
+• The attribute ImplementationDataTypeElement.arraySizeHandling shall be set to the value allIndicesSameArraySize.
+All intermediate ImplementationDataTypeElements in the aggregation chain that do not terminate the chain shall fulfill all of the following conditions:
+• The attribute ImplementationDataTypeElement.category shall be set to the value ARRAY.
+• The attribute ImplementationDataTypeElement.arraySizeSemantics shall be set to the value variableSize.
+• The attribute ImplementationDataTypeElement.arraySize shall be defined.
+• The attribute ImplementationDataTypeElement.arraySizeHandling shall be set to the value allIndicesSameArraySize.
+The terminating ImplementationDataTypeElement in the aggregation chain shall fulfill all of the following conditions:
+• The attribute ImplementationDataTypeElement.arraySizeSemantics shall be set to the value variableSize.
+• The attribute ImplementationDataTypeElement.arraySize shall be defined.
+• The attribute ImplementationDataTypeElement.arraySizeHandling shall be set to the value allIndicesSameArraySize.
+(cid:99)()

+[constr_1321] Profile VSA_FULLY_FLEXIBLE for ImplementationDataType (cid:100) If the value of attribute ImplementationDataType.dynamicArraySizeProfile is set to the value VSA_FULLY_FLEXIBLE, the ImplementationDataType shall aggregate a VSA Payload ImplementationDataTypeElement that fulfills all of the following conditions:

+• The attribute ImplementationDataTypeElement.arraySizeSemantics shall not be defined.
+• The attribute ImplementationDataTypeElement.category shall be set to the value ARRAY.